gretagandolfi/lexical-alignment-social-status-hhi/README.md

   -ds1 path to first file
   -ds2 path to the second file
-  -cp criterion for the preferred term (decimal, e.g. 0.7)
-  - cd criterion for the dispreferred term (decimal, e.g. 0.4)
+  -cp criterion for the preferred term (decimal, e.g. 0.7) -cd criterion for the dispreferred term (decimal, e.g. 0.4)
 ```

 For help run: